Multilingual portals

 $I18N.getByApp(" APPGUID", " NAME")

 In Groovy, multilingual text constants can be used to generate log entries or constructions, that, for example, are written back to data fields.
 The constants can also be implemented for the purpose of labeling when generating data exports via Groovy (e.g. XML files).
-The object "g_i18n" is available for this purpose, it is initialized with the context language.
-If the context is missing, the default portal language is used as the fallback.
+The object g_i18n, which is initialized with the context language, is available for this purpose.
+If there is no context, the default language of the portal is used as a fallback.

 // Read application constant